 Motorhead (1975-2015): a Heavy Metal band from London, UK.

-hortly after former Jimi Hendrix roadie Scotsman Lemmy (as in 'Lemme a Fiver') Kilminster (Real Name: Ian Kilminster; vocals/bass) got the sack from Hawkwind (supposedly for his brief arrest in Canada over drug charges) he started his own band which he described as "The kind of band that if we moved next to you, your lawn would die".
-Originally to be named Bastard, Motörhead (a name he took from the last song he wrote with Hawkwind) debuted at The Roundhouse pub in London in July of 1975 with himself, along with Larry Wallis (guitar) and Lucas Fox (drums).
+hortly after former Jimi Hendrix roadie Scotsman Lemmy Kilmister (as in 'Lemme a Fiver'; Real Name: Ian Fraser Kilmister; vocals/bass; R.I.P.; 24 December 1945 - 28 December 2015) got the sack from Hawkwind (supposedly for his brief arrest in Canada over drug charges) he started his own band which he described as, "The kind of band that if we moved next to you, your lawn would die".
+Originally to be named Bastard, Motorhead (a name he took from the last song he wrote with Hawkwind) debuted at The Roundhouse pub in London in July of 1975 with himself, along with Larry Wallis (guitar) and Lucas Fox (drums).

 It was only a short time after signing to 'United Artists' that they released their debut album, On Parole (1975), a relatively laid back operation that had been shelved by the record company until 1979 and released during the band's popularity height.
 Fox would soon after leave to be replaced by 'Philthy' Phill Taylor, a personal friend of Lemmy with no professional musical experience.
 It only took a month before Taylor's friend "Fast" Eddie Clarke joined, with Wallis leaving to his former outfit.
 This 1976 line-up would last until 1982, at which time they had become the most famous threesome in rock.
 Lemmy, had previously been a room mate with a former club president of the Hells Angels motorcycle gang, a background that ended off attracting a strong biker fan base.
 It was with this following that the single Iron Horse came about.